Doctor insights on:

 Yes, but..: Although pain from an irritated nerve root can radiate into the heel, one would not have heel pain as an only symptoms.
 Sciatic pain is usually felt in the buttock, hamstring, calf and heel.
 If you are experiencing heel pain as the only symptom, it is extremely unlikely that it is coming from an irritated or inflamed spinal nerve. ...Read moreSee 2 more doctor answers

 Yes: The sacro-iliac (si) joint in the back is located near the roots to the nerves that supply the lower extremity - any swelling in the area can cause irritation/impingement of the roots which control sensory (what you feel), motor (how you move) and autonomic (things that are automatic like swelling) nerves...Talk to your pcp who may refer you to a back specialist. ...Read moreSee 1 more doctor answer

 Not directly, but...: Shin splints are usually caused by irritation in the lining of the bone (periosteum) of the shins.
 Stress fractures result from repeated stress to a bone.
 If you are overdoing a certain exercise, sport, or activity you can cause and or worsen shin splints and/or stress fractures.
 The two are not related to each other, but may be related to your activity. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Shin splints

 - Ask a doctor a question free online

-- Can shin splints cause stress fractures?
+- Can you get shin splints from swimming?